mono/website/docs/about-mono/showcase/companies-using-mono.md

     but an upgrade is planned).
 The interesting thing is we do not use ASP.NET or Apache.
 The site is using a custom web server which was written in C# and also the web application is using a custom C# framework.
-The performance of the whole system (including full-text indexing) is really good when comparing to a "standard" LAMP solutions.
+The performance of the whole system (including full-text indexing) is really good when comparing to "standard" LAMP solutions.